Juankkar/TFM/README.md

-# **END OF MASTER'S PROJECT: Development of a Snakemake pipeline for automated and reproducible WES analysis**
+# **END OF MASTER'S PROJECT: Development of a pipeline for automated and reproducible WES analysis using Snakemake**

 ## **INTERNACIONAL VALENCIAN UNIVERSITY (VIU) | 2022 - 2023 |**